 Advanced platform

-Real-time analytics, CRM, third-party integrations, AI-powered recommendations
+Real-time analytics, CRM, third-party integrations, AI recommendations

 $200,000 – $400,000